jaysylvester/citizen/README.md

 #### cache.controller

-If a given route will have variations, you can still cache individual controllers to speed up rendering.
-The `controller` property tells citizen to cache the controller, while the `scope` property determines how the controller and its resulting view are cached.
+If a given route chain will vary across requests, you can still cache individual controllers to speed up rendering.
+The `controller` property tells citizen to cache the controller, while the `scope` option determines how the controller and its resulting view are cached.

     // Cache this controller using the default settings emitter.emit('ready', {